grinnell-cs/csc151-dh/_eboards/eboard27-2.md

 Another question
 ----------------

+_TPS_

 What would you do if you saw these ...?

 * 23-25
 * 27-28 (30?)
 * 44-45

+Comments

+* It depends on who copies and who copied.
+* Remind people that quizzes and exams aren't collaborative.
+Remind people, then Let it go!
+* Make them redo it.
+* Assume the best in people.
+It could be coincidence / people who study together.

+Sam's solution

+* Talk about it.
+* Ask them to talk to me.

+What should I do about the student who asked for a token for attending Thursday's baseball game?

+* See above.

 Lab
 ---